 As the march continued, Bristolians lined the river banks to hurl abuse at the EDL.While I was hanging out with the antifa, Henry was on the other side of the river with the EDL.
 That's him in front of the railings near the police tugboat.
-Here’s a snap I took of him while he was filming the video below.
+Here’s a snap I took of him whilst he was filming the video which follows.
 How's that for 360 coverage?

 I wonder what this fleet-footed antifa rascal had done to draw the attention of the policeman that you can see behind, giving chase.

 I don’t think they caught him, whatever it was.
 I took this picture about 15 seconds after the previous one.
-Maybe he just wanted to kiss him?Eventually, the EDL reached a square for the rally where they gave incoherent speeches about pedoMuslims and suchlike.
-Apparently non-Muslim pedos don’t warrant a mention.
+Maybe he just wanted to kiss him?Eventually, the EDL reached a square for the rally where they gave incoherent speeches about paedoMuslims and suchlike.
+Apparently non-Muslim paedos don’t warrant a mention.

-With the rally out of the way, they were marched back to the parking lot.
+With the rally out of the way, they were marched back to the car park.
 By this point they were tired and grumpy, so they unsuccessfully tried to break out of their cage.
-To be fair, I'd get a bit pissed off too if my half-formed political beliefs forced me to spend half my life touring the nation's parking lots.
+To be fair, I'd get a bit pissed off too if my half-formed political beliefs forced me to spend half my life touring the nation's car parks.

-Before those who had traveled to Bristol on coaches were driven home, there was time for a quick stone-throwing contest with the locals.
+Before those who had travelled to Bristol on coaches were driven home, there was time for a quick stone throwing contest with the locals.
 I think it was a draw.

 Anyway, here's how that went:

 The police waded in to separate the two sides.
-Everyone started tussling over the banner in the most balls-to-the-wall game of tug of war I've ever seen.
+Everyone started tussling over the banner in the most balls-to-the-wall game of tug of war I had ever seen.

-The people on the far left and far right of this photo tied for first in the “who can look most nonchalant in a riot” competition...
+The people on the far left and the far right of this photo came joint first in the “who can look most nonchalant in a riot” competition...

-…this guy came in last place.The two cops at the right of this picture seem to be smiling.
-I guess these situations must be pretty fun if your armor renders your opposition harmless.
+…a contest in which this guy got the wooden spoon.The two cops at the right of this picture seem to be smiling.
+I guess these situations must be pretty fun if your armour renders your opposition harmless.

 The angry words of the antifa probably hurt the fuzz’s feelings, but words are no match for batons, so they were slowly pushed back.